Collage banner image

 Just hours after President Trump took the oath of office, we filed a lawsuit challenging his executive order attempting to ban birthright citizenship.
 Multiple federal courts acted swiftly to block the order, finding that it violates the plain language of the 14th Amendment, congressional intent, and over a century of Supreme Court precedent.

 In June 2025, the Supreme Court limited the options available for our initial case to apply nationwide, so we immediately filed a nationwide class action lawsuit called Barbara v.
 Trump.
-The president appealed to the Supreme Court, and the case will be argued next week.
+The president appealed to the Supreme Court, and the case was argued on April 1, 2026.

 Featured Cases